 Director's Desk

-As a commitment to in-situ conservation, during 2022-23, 2 male and four female gharials of 2.3m-3.8m tagged with satellite transmitters were released to the river Mahanadi under the Population Recovery of Gharial project spear-headed by Nandankanan.
-It was heartening that the natural breeding of Gharial occurred for the second consecutive year at Satkosia Gorge, the project implementation site.
-On 11th May 2022, 32 Gharial hatchlings hatched at the same nest from the same mother as the previous year.
-Community awareness activities were prioritized to protect gharials and their hatchlings by the field researchers in addition to daily monitoring of gharials.
+As a commitment to in-situ conservation, during 2023-24, It was heartening that the natural breeding of Gharial occurred for the third consecutive year at Satkosia Gorge, the project implementation site.
+On 24th May 2023, 35 Gharial hatchlings hatched at the same nest from the same mother as the previous year.

 Research is in the DNA of Nandankanan.
-Following the long-term commitment to scientific contribution, two research papers in various national and international journals and two books were published on numerous aspects of ex-situ conservation and managing captive wild animals.
+Following the long-term commitment to scientific contribution, three research papers in various national and international journals were published on numerous aspects of ex-situ conservation and managing captive wild animals.
 Significant enhancements of the Zoo Laboratory have taken place.
-Therefore, it is heartening that the year delivered several significant milestones.

-Many zoo education and citizen science programmes including Celebration of World Environment Day, International Tiger Day, Cheetah Awareness Week, World Elephant Day, Wildlife Week, World Wetland Day, World Pangolin Day and World Wildlife Day were organized during the year 2022-23.
+Many zoo education and citizen science programmes including Celebration of World Environment Day, World Crocodile Day, International Tiger Day, Cheetah Awareness Week, Vanmahotsav, World Elephant Day, 69th Wildlife Week, World Wetland Day, World Pangolin Day and World Wildlife Day were organized during the year 2023-24.
 Nandankanan has started promoting Citizen Science (the voluntary involvement of the public in scientific study) in a big way.
-Various programs include Sunday Bird Walk, Tree Walk, Butterfly and Moth Watch, Nature Trail Walks and Herp Walks were conducted at regular intervals.
-Eight interns completed their internship work and submitted their thesis.
+Various programs include Sunday Bird Walk, Great Backyard Bird Count, Odisha Birders Conclave, Tree Walk, Butterfly and Moth Watch, Nature Trail Walks and Herp Walks were conducted at regular intervals.
+Twelve interns completed their internship work and contributing to our research effort.

 Director, Nandankanan Biological Park